What is Shareholder Primacy?

 Criticisms of Shareholder Primacy

-Although shareholder primacy may be favored by some, there are many limitations and disadvantages to a shareholder-centric approach of corporations.
-Some key problems include:
+Although shareholder primacy may be favored by most, there are many limitations and disadvantages to a shareholder-centric approach of corporations.
+Some key problems include the following:

 - Corporate decisions and strategy may transition into reaching short-term goals, which may result in hasty decision-making and decisions characterized by short-term incentives and bonuses to meet certain targets.